LIMITED SPACE LEFT FOR IMMEDIATE ENROLMENT.

 - 20 June – Last Day of Class

-The LCP is a secure way of educating your child for the upcoming school year.
+The LCP is a secure way of educating your child.
 Secure in that your child will receive instruction continuously from September to June, on-site or virtually if required.
 There will be no break in learning if emergency orders are enacted again.
 We also believe, with only 8 children in our facility at any given time, you can rest assured that your child is well looked after in an environment that minimizes transmission risks.

 The LCP will alleviate the need for you to be your child’s “full-time teacher”.
 Your child will have a well rounded STEAM education delivered professionally and with care.

-Families who will be enrolling their children in the LCP are required to inform their current school, by letter, that they will be home-schooling their child.
+Families who will be enrolling their children in the LCP exclusively are required to inform their current school, by letter, that they will be home-schooling their child.
 Home-schooling by a third-party (Brick Labs) is an acceptable and legal practice in Ontario.
 Complete information about home-schooling can be found here, including sample letters and the ins and outs of home-schooling.
+Some parents have chosen to use the LCP as a supplement to their Board’s on-line education program and have their children registered at both.

 FREQUENTLY ASKED QUESTIONS